seburbandev/chuckle-cli/README.md

 # chuckle-cli

-chuckle-cli is a command-line application that does only one thing: prints out a random joke.
-It utilises an API from [15DKatz/offcial_joke_api](https://github.com/15Dkatz/official_joke_api).
+chuckle-cli is a command-line application that prints out a random joke.
+It utilises an API from [15DKatz/official_joke_api](https://github.com/15Dkatz/official_joke_api).
 You can install it on Windows, Mac or Linux.
 Once installed, everytime you're in terminal, you can type `chuckle` and it will print out a joke, so you can have a chuckle.

 ## Preview

 ![](./chuckle-cli.gif)

 > [!NOTE]
 > This app was created as a fun project to learn more about the Go programming language.
-I don't expect anyone to make real use of it nor do I plan to add many other features in the future.
+If you have any cool ideas for new features or integrations, raise an issue and I'll see what I can do.

 ## Installation